Electric Circuit Simulation of Floquet Topological Insulators: Driven SSH circuit

-where $c_{a,j}^\dagger (c_{a,j})$ creates and destroys a particle on site $j$ in the sublattice $a$.
-For $|t_a/t_b|<1 (|t_a/t_b|>1)$, the model is in topological (trivial) phase.
-Circuit simulation of this model shows that there exists an impedance divergence between the ends of the chain in the topological phase \cite{tcircuits}.
-If we modulate the hopping parameters in a time-periodic manner, then the topological characterization of the model is different from the static one \cite{foassh}.
-The edge states may disappear or be created by variation of the frequency and intensity of the drive.
-Interestingly for on-resonant drive (with a frequency lower than the band width) edge states may appear at the dynamical gap at quasienergies $\pm\Omega/2$ which can not exist for static systems.

-We modulate the hopping parameters of the SSH model in the following manner $t_{a,b} (t)= t_{a,b}+2V~\text{cos} (\Omega t)$, to achieve the driven SSH model.
-In the $k$ space, the time-dependent Hamiltonian can be written as
+The Su-Schriffer-Heeger (SSH) model was originally proposed for the electronic states in polyacetylene \cite{sshref}.
+It is a one-dimensional tight-binding Hamiltonian with two atoms in each unit cell and intracell (intercell) hopping parameters as $t_a (t_b)$.
+In real space, it reads $ H_{SSH}=\sum_j t_a c_{a,j}^\dagger c_{b,j}+ t_b c_{b,j-1}^\dagger c_{a,j}+h.c. $ where $c_{a,j}^\dagger (c_{a,j})$ creates or destroys a particle on site $j$ in sublattice $a$.
+For $|t_a/t_b|<1 (|t_a/t_b|>1)$, the model is in a topological (trivial) phase.
+Circuit simulation of this model shows that there is an impedance divergence between the ends of the chain in the topological phase \cite{tcircuits}.
+If we modulate the hopping parameters in a time-periodic way as $t_{a,b} (t)= t_{a,b}+2V~\text{cos} (\Omega t)$, we obtain a driven SSH model.
+In the momentum space, Fourier components of the corresponding time-dependent Hamiltonian can be written as (assuming the spacing between unit cells to be unity)